Assembly Row or Wrentham Village Premium Outlets? Which Boston discount shopping mall is best?

 For more options, consider one of the hotels near TD Garden within a block or two of North Station, just a 5-minute subway ride away.

 To stay in a hotel near Wrentham Outlets, choose one of the hotels close to nearby Gillette Stadium.

 Going to Gillette Stadium for a game or concert or to Patriot Place for shopping?

 Stay in one of these convenient nearby hotels:

 - Sonesta Select Hotel in Foxborough

 Getting to Wrentham Outlets vs Assembly Row - Which is Easier from Boston?

 Wrentham Village Outlets are located off exit 6B on I-495, almost 40 miles south of Boston - about a 45-55 minute drive, assuming you avoid rush hour.
 You really need a car or similar transportation to get there.
 Parking is free in a huge outdoor lot, although it can fill up on weekends and overflows on holiday weekends (ie, big sales) and Black Friday.

-If you are visiting Boston and staying in the city, the easiest way to get there is by luxury coach.
+If you are visiting Boston and staying in the city, the easiest way to get there is by luxury express bus.
 Find out more

 Assembly Row, by contrast, is only about 1.5 miles from downtown Boston.